 What Makes HBDI a Great Tool?

-It is the only personality test tool designed with the primary goal of helping businesses improve their productivity.
+It is the only personality test tool whose primary goal is to help businesses improve their productivity.
 In particular, we can apply the test to an individual but also teams and even the entire organisations.
 It is also a very nuanced test.
 It takes into consideration how an individual reacts when under pressure and when not under pressure.

 Over 2 million people in over 45 countries have taken the HBDI examination.
 Hundreds of scholarly articles about the test exist, and close to 30 books have it as a subject.
 It is also available in over 26 languages.
 Meanwhile, global brands, including IBM, Coca-Cola, Kraft, Goldman Sachs, and Target, use it for human resource management.
 Also, both the Association for Talent Development (ATD) and Continuing Professional Development (CPD) have accredited the HBDI test.